JeppeSRC/HorseCompiler/doc/language.md

 ## Example

-Simple example with a vertex and fragment stage that renders a teextured model.
+Simple example with a vertex and fragment stage that renders a textured model.

 ### Vertex Shader:
 ```